rahulnanda15/35L-ClubATS/README.md

 Because you are new to the platform, click on the Sign Up button and enter your new credentials.

-### 2. Application List
+### 2. Application Grading

 Upon landing to the application tracking system, you will see a list of applicants.
 You can use a series of dropdown menus to sort and filter out applicants as you need.
 You are also given the opportunity to grade applicants.
 Some of them already have grades, which should be visible, while others do not.
+The grades visible currently are the average scores aggregated from every board member that has graded that application.
+You will have a chance to individually grade each applicant yourself by clicking onto the applicant.

 Clicking on any applicant, you will see a variety of information about them, including its existing applicant grades, photo, and basic information such as major, academic information, and demographic information.
 As a board member, you are to grade applications using the grading panel on the right, based on their resume, cover letter, and optional video.
 If an applicant did not submit any of these items, select N/A for that category.
 Once you are ready to submit your grades for an applicant, click Save Grades!

 If you return back to the Application List page, you should see that your grade for that applicant should appear on its horizontal display card or should have influenced the average grades for that applicant.

-### 3. Candidate Management System
+### 3. Round Management

 The following feature allows club administrators to manage recruitment candidates through various stages of the club application process.